Kittyfisto/Tailviewer/docs/Architecture.md

 Buffers are the actual "backing fields" for what descriptors describe: Buffers store the data associated with a property, column or log entry.
 Buffers are always backed by memory and provide fast read and write (where applicable) access to their data.

+There sometimes exist multiple buffer implementations for the same entity, mostly in the following ways:
+- Array: Fixed in size which must be given during construction, intialized to the property's / column's default value
+- List: Dynamic in size and may grow / shrink on demand
+- Concurrent: Thread-safe view onto another buffer

 #### Property Buffers

 A Property Buffer stores values of their associated properties.
 The same property cannot occur more than once.